sandy road

 You can still just make out the original blaze on the adjacent Howitt Tree – B LXV (Camp 65)

 Brahe waited for over four months, desperately clinging to the hope that Burke and Wills would return.
 Finally Brahe and his team left on 21st April 1861, sure that Burke’s party had all perished.
 That evening, only 9 hours later, Burke, Wills and King arrived at the abandoned Dig Tree Camp; Gray had died on the return journey from the Gulf.
-A carving on the tree read DIG and the basic supplies Brahe buried there sustained the men with some food was provided by local Aboriginals.
+A carving on the tree read DIG and the basic supplies Brahe buried there sustained the men with some food provided by local Aboriginals.
 The men were too weak to try to follow Brahe’s party.
 In desperation they tried to cross the Strzelecki Desert but when their camels died, they returned to Cooper Creek.
 Starving and exhausted, Wills and then Burke died and only King survived because he was cared for by local Aboriginal people.
 He was rescued two and a half months later.

 The “Face Tree” adjacent to the Dig tree into which John Dick in 1898 carved ROHB and a portrait of John Burke’s face, 1935